LuizScolari/LuizScolari/README.md

 ### About Me
 <p align="justify">
 I am a Computer Science student at the Federal University of Santa Catarina (UFSC), currently in my fourth semester.
-I am engaged in a research project in Combinatorial Mathematics with applications in Cryptography, which has allowed me to deepen my understanding of cryptographic foundations.
-Throughout my academic journey, I've contributed to diverse projects across multiple laboratories, specializing in full-stack and mobile development.
-My interests include cryptography, applied mathematics in computing, algorithms, and system development.
-I am focused, driven, and committed to continuously learning and creating innovative and impactful solutions.
+I am actively involved in various academic and professional activities, including research focused on cryptography.
+Throughout my academic journey, I have participated in collaborative projects across different laboratories, working on full-stack and mobile development.
+I am focused, motivated, and committed to continuous learning and to creating innovative and impactful solutions.
 </p>

 ---